spacetelescope/jwst/docs/jwst/adaptive_trace_model/arguments.rst

 The ``adaptive_trace_model`` step has the following step-specific arguments:

 ``--fit_threshold`` (float, default=10.0)
-  Limiting sigma for fitting splines.
-This parameter controls whether a spline fit is attempted at all for a spectral region (slit or slice).
+  Signal threshold value for attempting a spline fit, specified as the number of standard deviations from the overall mean for the image.
+This parameter controls whether a spline fit is attempted for a given spectral region (slit or slice).
   Higher values will create spline models for fewer slices; lower values will attempt to fit more slices.
 If set to 0, all slices will be fit.

 ``--oversample`` (float, default=1.0)
   Use the trace model to oversample the data by this factor.
 If the value is 1.0,